Rose B. Simpson: Exhibitions

+From August 30, 2025 – August 2, 2026, the Fine Arts Museums of San Francisco exhibited Rose B. Simpson: LEXICON.
+The “exhibition debuts Simpson’s second customized car, Bosque, a 1964 Buick Riviera painted in vibrant polychrome.”
+It was shown along with her first custom car, Maria.

 In 2021, Simpson opened the large-scale solo exhibition "Countdown," at Savannah College of Art and Design.

-In 2019 to 2020, her work was featured in the traveling exhibition, “Hearts of Our People”.
+In 2019 to 2020, her work was featured in the traveling exhibition, "Hearts of Our People".
 Simpson exhibited the sculptural work, Maria, an homage to the San Ildefonso Native American ceramicist, Maria Martinez in which she modified and customized a 1985 Chevy El Camino with San Ildefonso blackware (glossy black on matte black) pottery designs.

 In 2018 to 2019 Simpson had a solo museum retrospective exhibition at the Wheelwright Museum of the American Indian, Santa Fe New Mexico, titled LIT: The Work of Rose B. Simpson.
 The museum produced a catalog of Simpson's work in conjunction with the exhibition.

 In 2016 she had a solo exhibition, entitled Ground, at the Pomona College Museum of Art, California.

 In this exhibition she acted within the role of artist and curator.
 She mined the museum's collections to recontextualize historical objects among her own sculptures to "obliterate the western dichotomy of aesthetic versus utilitarian objects to propose an indigenous aesthetic of use and human connectedness'.
 Her intention in doing so was "to ground oneself is to reconnect physically to the earth, to root, to restore power, to build a strong foundation."

 In 2016, her work was included in Con Cariño: Artists Inspired by Lowriders at the New Mexico Museum of Art.

+In 2024 to 2025, she has an upcoming solo exhibition, entitled Strata at the Cleveland Museum of Art.
+Strata will be features in the Ames Family Atrium, and are "25-foot-tall figural sculptures that tower above the heads of visitors" constructed of clay and metalwork.

+Selected works

+Maria (2014)

+In 2014, Simpson created Maria, a modified and customized 1985 Chevrolet El Camino.
+In many ways, the automobile sculpture is rooted in place.
+First, it is inspired by her time living in Española, New Mexico, which is considered to be the lowrider capitol of the world.
+Through its title, Maria also tells a story of the potter Maria Martinez (San Ildefonso Pueblo), who is known for creating the “black-on-black style” which Simpson incorporated on the car's exterior by using matte black paint as the base and glossy black paint for the traditional decorative designs.
+Finally, her choice of a car as the medium is a reflection of the time she spent studying automotive technology at Northern New Mexico College.